lighthouse-search/guard/README.md

 # Known issues
 If you run into an issue, please check https://github.com/oracularhades/guard/issues/1 - and when you do that, (nicely) prod me to fix the issue.
 If the bug isn't listed, please make a Github issue and I'll fix it.

-# Whats left to do?
+# What's on the TODO list?
 - SSO/SAML authentication.
 Guard being able to authentication users via those protocols, and be able to be the identity provider for those protocols.
 Such as if you want to authentication someone on a NAS/router via guard.
 - Better error handling in requests.
 - Some syntax improvements.